lightbeam888/lightbeam888/README.md

 ---

-Howdy, I'm a senior full-stack & blockchain developer. <br/>
+Howdy, I'm a senior Web3 & AI developer. <br/>
-I have over 12 years of experience in building websites & web apps & software development and 5 years of experience in blockchain projects. <br/>
+I have over 8 years of experience in building websites & web apps & software development, 5 years of experience in blockchain projects and 1 years experience in AI projects. <br/>
-I am very strong in building frontend UI based on responsive features, translating UX/UI designs into interactive interfaces, and collaborating with the backend for API & web3 integrations. <br/>
+I am very strong in building frontend UI based on responsive features, translating UX/UI designs into interactive interfaces, and collaborating with the backend for API & web3 & AI integrations. <br/>
 I have rich experience in building dapps, staking/farming/lending, NFT marketplace, P2E/bots etc, so I have been working in the blockchain field for around 5 years. <br/>
 As a professional who has thrived in roles such as Project Manager and Lead Developer, I bring to the table a comprehensive blend of technical expertise and leadership acumen. <br/>
+Recently focusing on trading bots, telegram mini apps and ai chat bot development.

 My comprehensive knowledge and experience span across: